• This field is for validation purposes and should be left unchanged.

 The first time I went to see the Northern Lights I thought I’d planned it all perfectly.

-My big birthday just happened to line up with solar maximum, I was going to Norway and was going to be away from light pollution, and because I’d always wanted to go to Norway I made it a nice long eleven-day trip.
+My big birthday just happened to line up with the last solar maximum, I was going to Norway and was going to be away from light pollution, and because I’d always wanted to go to Norway I made it a nice long eleven-day trip.

 Thank goodness I did.